homotechsual/MSGraphMail/README.md

 2. An **Azure AD Application Secret**
 3. An **Azure AD Tenant ID**
 4. [**PowerShell 7**](https://aka.ms/powershell-release?tag=stable) installed on your Windows, Linux or MacOS device.
 5. The code from this module in your PowerShell modules folder find this by running `$env:PSModulePath` in your PowerShell 7 session.
+Install from PSGallery with `Install-Module MSGraphMail`

 ## Import the Module